gauthsree/basics-of-git/basics-of-git.md

 git remote rm <name_of_the_remote_repo>
 ```

-## 7. Moving your remote repository to your local machine (clonning)
+## 7. Moving your remote repository to your local machine (cloning remote repo)

-* If project private then you have to give your credential to clone the remote repo
+* If project private then you have to give your credential to clone the remote repo.
 * If the project is a private project then you should be added as a collaborator.

 ```sh